the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 ### Check 1:  Use Markdown for creating your content

 _The Turing Way_ should be written in [Markdown](https://en.wikipedia.org/wiki/Markdown) where possible, so that the Jupyter Book renders as intended.

-Some earlier chapters in _The Turing Way_ were not entirely written in Markdown, thereby making some of its content hard to read.

 #### Markdown x HTML

+Parts of earlier chapters in _The Turing Way_ were written in `HTML`, making some of their content hard to read.

 For example, {ref}`html_to_markdown` depicts a table that was written in `HTML`.